skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/datadog-app-metrics.md

           }

 ```
-In the service mesh method you will tell ServiceMesh to scrape the `/q/metrics` endpoint and add them to the prometheus endpoint, which you then instruct Datadog to scrape instead of /q/metrics.
+In the _service mesh method_ you will tell ServiceMesh to scrape the `/q/metrics` endpoint and add them to the prometheus endpoint, which you then instruct Datadog to scrape instead of `/q/metrics`.
 Note that this approach is optional - but will allow you to access more metrics from the same scraping endpoint as well.
 ```yaml
       annotations:
         prometheus.io/path: /q/metrics